christian-freshness/Predicting-Hospital-inpatient-Length-of-Stay/README.md

 # Predicting inpatient Length of Stay
-Using Machine Learning to Predict Hospital Length of stay(admission days) for Patients with `Schizophrenia and other psychotic disorders.`
+<p1> Using Machine Learning to Predict Hospital Length of stay(admission days) for Patients with `SCHIZOPHRENIA and other PSYCHOTIC DISORDERS.`</p1>
+<p2>Schizophrenia is a chronic, severe, and disabling disorder, which causes impairments in everyday functioning and involves major functional domains of independence in residence, productive activities, and social interactions.</p2>
+<p3>The ability to predict how long a patient will stay, only with information available as soon as they enter the hospital and are diagnosed, can therefore have many positive effects for a hospital and its efficiency.
+A model that can predict patient length of stay could allow hospitals to better analyze the factors that influence length of stay the most.</p3>

 ### Data:
 The data used for this analysis is the NY Hospital Inpatient Discharges dataset gotten from <a href="https://health.data.ny.gov/dataset/Hospital-Inpatient-Discharges-SPARCS-De-Identified/22g3-z7e7">New York State Government health data website</a>